 IDG1006 - Physical Prototyping

-The development and testing of prototypes is central to the design profession and in this course the students will become acquainted with the prototype's role in the design process.
+The development and testing of prototypes is a central theme within interaction design and in this course, the students will get to know the role of the prototype in a design process.

-After completing the course, students should have basic knowledge of:
+After a completed course, the students should have developed: